mlconnor/phantalyzer/readme.md

 - [ ] Figure out an elegant way to do verbose output for diagnostics.
 - [ ] Figure out how to do image captures in a configurable way.

-This is how you would launch this beast.

-phantomjs --web-security=false --load-images=yes phantalyzer.js http://www.slashdot.org http://www.cnn.com

 Usage

 The -f option gives you the ability to specify the csv file for the data.